• Skip to primary navigation

 Mouthwatering gluten free pumpkin pancakes that get a kick from delicious pumpkin spices and mix up super quick in the blender!

-What do you do when you have no gluten free flour mix but want light, fluffy, melt in your mouth pancakes for breakfast?
+What do you do when you have no gluten-free flour mix but want light, fluffy, melt in your mouth gluten-free pancakes for breakfast?
 You work with what you DO have.
 That’s just how these gluten free pumpkin pancakes went from ho-hum to delicious.
-Because who says pancakes need flour?!
+Because who says fluffy pancakes need flour?!

 This recipe is along the same lines as these blender gluten free muffins recipe.
 Not just because they both use a blender to mix the ingredients, but they both have zero flour in them.
-I believe in this case, it really puts the focus on the flavor of the spices.
+I believe in this case, it really puts the focus on the Fall flavors of all things pumpkin.
 Bold and full of taste, cinnamon, maple syrup and vanilla add a nice balance of sweet and spice.
-The addition of pumpkin is a great way to sneak in some good-for-you vitamins while adding an amazingly good punch of Fall.
-Other things to love about this recipe:
+The addition of pumpkin puree is a great way to sneak in some good-for-you ingredients while adding an amazingly good punch of warm spices.
+Other things to love about this pumpkin recipe:

 • It's dairy free